210503-Reston-NET/West_Coasters_P2/README.md

 - Users can create equipments and share to public.

 ## Stretch Goals
+- Trip participants can download trip details in PDF.
 - Trip recommendations (make trips public or private and recommend it to nearby users).
 - Recreation.gov API integration and adding Points of interest to Trips.
 - Weather Forecast/Historical Data.